tyndalesanjay/pet-store/README.md

 # Creator -
 - Sanjay Tyndale

-# Langauges and SoftWare used to create product -
+# Languages and SoftWare used to create product -
 - EJS
 - ExpressJS
 - NodeJS